 How to adjust exposure for dark or light garments

 Getting your exposure right can be tricky, especially when it comes to having to shoot both dark and light clothes in one session.
-In this product photography tutorial, we will show you how to set up your exposure settings to ensure you get the most professional, well-styled looking shots of your clothes on your eCommerce store.
+In this product photography tutorial, we will show you how to set up your exposure settings to ensure you get the most professional, well-styled looking shots of your clothes.

 As discussed in a previous tutorial - organising your rail before a photo shoot - it helps to group your garments according to light gradient.
 Separating your products into light and dark tones means you spend less time adjusting settings, leaving more time to style your clothes in the way that best represents your brand or outlet.